 The Federal Constitutional Court as a Veto Player

 So far, research argues that the Federal Constitutional Court does constitute a veto player.
-However, it explains the court’s behavior almost exclusively by means of jurisprudential approaches.
-In contrast to these lines of arguments, the project introduces concepts used specifically in political science, namely judges’ political preferences as explanatory factors.
+However, it explains the court’s behaviour almost exclusively by means of jurisprudential approaches.
+In contrast to these lines of arguments, the project introduces concepts used specifically in political science, namely judges’ political preferences, as explanatory factors.
 These are employed to predict under which conditions the Federal Constitutional Court declares statutes void and hence does or does not make use of its veto power.

-To examine this empirically the project will conduct studies on the basis of legislative procedures and rulings of the Federal Constitutional Court from 1976 to 2009.
+To examine this empirically, the project will conduct studies on the basis of legislative procedures and rulings of the Federal Constitutional Court from 1976 to 2009.

 In 2014 we continued cleaning the huge amount of collected data and launched an updated version of the Constitutional Court Database.
 Employing these data we were able to present first empirical results of our research at several conferences, including the MPSA in Chicago and the APSA in Washington, D.C.
 Currently, we are in the process of finalizing the database by linking data on the legislative process to the body of court data.